Chethanpatel/FastText-Spam-Detection-Notebook/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments:
-- Special thanks to [source_of_dataset] for providing the dataset used in this project.
+- Special thanks to kaggle for providing the dataset used in this project.
 - Thanks to the FastText team for developing an efficient library for text classification.